-The main purpose of the lending banks is to transfer the shares of Türk Telekom to an expert investor after the necessary conditions are met.
+The main purpose is to transfer the shares of Türk Telekom to an expert investor after the necessary conditions are met.
 For this purpose, on 19 September 2019, an international investment bank was authorized as a sales consultant, and in this context necessary actions related to sales will be taken and negotiations with potential investors started within the framework of an active sales plan.